zalyoung/gitlab-handbook/content/job-families/product/ux-research-operations-coordinator.md

 - Share our [values](/handbook/values/), and work in accordance with those values.
 - Simultaneously manage multiple projects and time-driven tasks
 - Strong communication and collaboration skills to keep teams informed on progress
+- Critical thinking and creative problem solving
+- Adaptability and flexibility
 - Empathetic, curious, and open-minded
+- Attention to details
 - Ability to thrive in a fully remote organization
 - Ability to use GitLab